Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-I take a single water-filled fracture unaffected by surrounding fractures (Fig. 2) and consider only Mode I fracturing.
-The stress intensity factor is then determined by three processes — far-field tensile or compressive stress, hydrostatic stress, and water pressure — which can be superimposed without complication unlike if Mode II and Mode III openings were also considered \citep{vanderVeen1998FractureGlaciers}.
-The far-field tensile stress in Pa\textsuperscript{1/2} is given as
+The net stress intensity factor \(K^{(\textrm{net})}\) determines whether \track{a fracture propagates} if it exceeds the material fracture toughness, \track{and} is calculated as the sum of three processes\track{: the far-field tensile or compressive stress (as \(K^{(1)}\)); the hydrostatic stress (as \(K^{(2)}\)); and water pressure (as \(K^{(3)}\))}. \track{\(K^{(1)}\), \(K^{(2)}\), and \(K^{(3)}\)} can be superimposed without complication unlike if Mode II and Mode III openings were also considered \citep{vanderVeen1998FractureGlaciersb}, giving